 Tenure Track Position in Epigenetics/Epigenomics Research

-The BIOLOGY DEPARTMENT OF EMORY UNIVERSITY seeks to hire a highly creative, interactive, and outstanding geneticist with research interests in Epigenetic mechanisms related to genome integrity, genome evolution and/or embryonic development.
-Those with expertise in bioinformatics and genomics are particularly encouraged to apply.
-We invite applications for this Tenure-Track faculty position at the Assistant Professor rank, although appointment at a higher rank may be considered in exceptional cases.
-The successful applicant will have a Ph.D. with post-doctoral experience, an excellent record of productivity, and will be expected to contribute to teaching in one of the following areas: genetics, biochemistry, cell biology, developmental biology, or bioinformatics.
-Applicants will be evaluated on their research accomplishments, the quality and significance of these accomplishments, a demonstrated ability or potential for success in attracting external funding, and their experience and enthusiasm toward participating in the undergraduate teaching and research missions of the Department.
+The BIOLOGY DEPARTMENT OF EMORY UNIVERSITY, Atlanta, GA seeks faculty whose research is in the field of Epigenetics: including a traditional experimental research position and a more computational position.
+We seek highly creative, interactive, and outstanding geneticists and/or computational biologists with research interests in Epigenetic mechanisms related to gene expression, genome integrity, genome evolution, or development.
+All computational approaches and model systems related to these topics will be considered.
+We invite applications at the Assistant Professor rank, although appointment at a higher rank may be considered in exceptional cases.
+The successful applicants will have a Ph.D. with post-doctoral experience, an excellent record of productivity, and will be expected to contribute to undergraduate teaching in one of the following areas: genetics, biochemistry, cell biology, developmental biology, or bioinformatics/ computational biology.
+Applicants will be evaluated on their research accomplishments, a demonstrated ability or potential for success in attracting external funding, potential interactions with other members of the Emory community, and their experience and enthusiasm toward participating in the teaching and research missions of the Department.

-The Biology Department faculty (http://www.biology.emory.edu/) are well-funded, productive, and actively engaged in the research and teaching missions of Emory University, a top 20 research university.
-The successful applicant will have access to state-of-the-art facilities, resources, and enjoy academic interactions with over 300 faculty engaged in biomedical research in the College and Medical School at Emory University and other regional institutions.
+The Biology Department faculty (http://www.biology.emory.edu/) are well-funded, productive, and actively engaged in the research and teaching missions of Emory, a top-ranked research university.
+The successful applicant will have access to state-of-the-art facilities, resources, and enjoy academic interactions with over 300 faculty engaged in biomedical research at Emory University and other regional institutions.
 Emory is located on a beautiful campus in Atlanta, one of the United States’ most vibrant, diverse, and affordable metropolitan areas.

-Review of applications will start November 1, 2017.
-Applications received up to 30 days after review begins will be given full consideration.
+Review of applications will start November 1, 2019; applications received up to 30 days after review begins will be given full consideration.

-Equal opportunity/Affirmative Action/Disability/Veteran employer.
-Women, minorities, persons with disabilities and veterans are encouraged to apply.
+Emory University is an Equal Opportunity/Affirmative Action/Disability/Veteran employer.
+Women, minorities, people with disabilities, and veterans are strongly encouraged to apply.